 In some cases, stronger coyotes will be able to jump on top of the fence.
 You can prevent this by adding a “rolling” top to the fence with a PVC pipe.
 The coyote tries to jump and the pipe rolls and prevents them from getting on top.

-4. Use Water To Keep Coyotes Away
+5. Use Motion-Activated Water To Keep Coyotes Away

 In addition to yelling at the coyote, you can also use water.
 Use your garden hose to spray the coyote while you yell at it.
 You can use a spray bottle with vinegar to spray it.